 The course provides an overview of good fleet management principles, the Operator Licensing system and the FORS Standard.
-It is the first fleet management course that aligns the undertakings of the Operator Licence with the requirements of the FORS Standard ensuring an effective and valuable learning experience.

 Who should attend this course?